The Wine Merchant

 I had dinner at ‘the Boqueria’ with Gerry.
 Gerry has a pronounced opinion on Spanish wines and styles and is not too chicken to tell, whether you like it or not.
 He thinks Spanish wine makers are over doing it still too much on the wood.
 Oak has to be used in the right measurement; too much oak tannin can break down the length of your wine.
 Gerry is quite entertaining over some catalan tapas and a taste of the Cingles Blaus wines.
 According Gerry Cingles has an enormous potential, a work in progress for very unique and personal wines.
 Octubre may be cut on the palate by too much wood, Mas de les Moreres shows very nice fruit and structure and the Sele·lecció needs may be some more time in the bottle to see how tannins develop.

-th of October
+Saturday 25th of October

 Miami Wine Fair is a small fair with this year’s notorious presence of Spanish wineries thanks to Iberwine.
 Importers have scheduled agendas with the bodegas and there’s interest from all over the states, curious for new spanish wines.
 At ‘Wines from Catalonia’ we present 14 wines: Eudald Cava, Eudald Cepell blanc and negre, Gandesa blanc and negre, Varvall, Cesar Martinell, Algramar Jove and Criança, Cingles Blaus Octubre and Mas de les Moreres, Heretat Navàs, La Figuera and Indret.